MikeRogers0/MikeRogersIO/src/_posts/2013-08-01-backing-up-site-to-s3-on-ubuntu.md

 ---
 layout: post
 title: How to backup a website to S3 on Ubuntu Server
-published: true
-categories:
- – blog
-meta:
-  description: 'A script breakdown of how to move backup your website (files and database) to Amazon S3 on Ubuntu Server'
+description: A script breakdown of how to move backup your website (files and database) to Amazon S3 on Ubuntu Server
-  index: true
 ---
 Regular backups of your website are super important.
 Below is the script I wrote to backup my site (files and databases) to S3.